K12-Analytics-Engineering/dagster-canvas-lms/README.md

 # Dagster Canvas LMS API to Ed-Fi AMT
 This repository contains code that extracts Canvas assignment submission data from the Canvas API to create the Assignment and Assignment Submission tables found in Ed-Fi's Analytics Middle Tier.
 Between the Canvas data models and AMT, this repo also creates the Ed-Fi LMS Assignment and Assignment Submission data models to be future ready for the upcoming Ed-Fi LMS API.

+> :warning: **Caution:** This repo is fully built out to extract Canvas data to Google Cloud Storage and create staging tables in BigQuery.
+The Canvas to AMT SQL is not complete.
+If you use an Ed-Fi certified SIS and Canvas, please reach out and I will complete and deploy the codebase for you.

 ![Canvas ETL](/assets/canvas_etl.png)

 This repository is designed to be opened on a machine with [Docker](https://www.docker.com/) installed.
 When opened in [Visual Studio Code](https://code.visualstudio.com/) with the [Remote Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension installed, Visual Studio Code can open the repository in its own container using all Python requirements specified in this repository's `requirements.txt` file.